loganswartz/updoc.nvim/README.md

 --
 --   vim.keymap.set('n', '<C-p>', function() require('updoc').search('python_stdlib') end)

--- Lookup a specific namespace or object for the current environment require('updoc').lookup()
+-- Lookup a specific namespace or object for the current environment. require('updoc').lookup()
+-- `lookup` is a bit finnicky at the moment, and typically requires some extra -- information to work at all:
+--
+--   1. a predictable URL scheme for the source
+--   2. some pre-existing knowledge of the layout of the doc source --
+-- I have some ideas for improving this in the future, but currently there's -- only a few sources that are actually useful at all in this mode (namely:
+-- 'python_stdlib', 'rust_stdlib', 'docs_rs', and one or two others)
 ```

 There's also some convenience functions to give you some useful information for